 At IEA Clean Coal Centre webinars our expert authors give presentations on the findings of their latest reports.
 Webinars usually take place on the second Wednesday of the month at midday (UK Time).
 If you are unable to attend the event live, they can be viewed at any time after the event from this page.

-Climate implications of coal-to-gas substitution in power generation, is the subject for the next webinar, which will be presented by Herminé Nalbandian on Wednesday 18 February at midday (UK time).
+Coal and gas competition in power generation in Asia, is the subject for the next webinar, which will be presented by Dr Nigel Dong on Wednesday 18 March at midday (UK time).